Who Mexico Surf Trips Are Not For?

 - Feb 22

 Mexico is an incredible place to surf.
-Warm water, long coastlines, consistent swell, and a rhythm that invites you to slow down and stay awhile.
+With warm water, long coastlines, and consistent swell, it invites you to slow down and stay awhile.
+The rhythm of the ocean here is something special!

 But here’s the honest truth: Mexico surf trips aren’t for everyone.

 In fact, knowing who a trip isn’t for often makes it much easier to understand who it is for.
-After spending years around traveling surfers, a few patterns show up again and again.
+After spending years around traveling surfers, I’ve noticed a few patterns that show up again and again.

 If any of the following sound like deal-breakers, a Mexico surf trip might not be the right fit — at least not right now.